The Blessing of RJ Imel

 As I’m writing this, RJ just yelled that Alabama is now number 2 in the rankings.
 It’s fun to watch a game with someone who loves the sport.

-He loves Kentucky football.
+He loves Kentucky basketball.

-I’m a rapid University of Kentucky basketball fan – I openly wept when we won the 2012 National Championship, and I openly wept when we fell to Wisconsin in 2015.
+I’m a rabid University of Kentucky basketball fan – I openly wept when we won the 2012 National Championship, and I openly wept when we fell to Wisconsin in 2015.
 RJ is just as passionate about the sport and the Kentucky Wildcats as I.